Links updated, February 2016

 Center on Technology and Disability (CTD)

-The Center on Technology and Disability is designed to increase the capacity of families and providers to advocate for, acquire, and implement effective assistive and instructional technology (AT/IT) practices, devices, and services.
+The Center on Technology and Disability works to increase the capacity of families and providers to advocate for, acquire, and implement effective assistive and instructional technology (AT/IT) practices, devices, and services.
 It serves diverse audiences and offers online courses, professional development opportunities, and a resource library.

 Disability Living Online